metanull-operator/Discordata/README.md

 # Discordata
-Discordata is a simple bridge between incoming KYC provider webhook requests and outgoing Discord webhook requests.
-Each time a webhook request is received, Discordata formats a Discord and sends it via the Discord webhook URL.
+Discordata is a bridge between incoming Sumsub KYC provider webhook requests and outgoing Discord webhook requests.
+Each time a webhook request is received, Discordata requests additional applicant data via an API call to Sumsub, requests Ethereum address risk score via an API call to Sumsub, optionally verifies an Ethereum digital signature, formats a message, and sends the message via the Discord webhook URL.

 Discord data can be run as a standalone application or as a docker container.